 Step One: Get your body in alignment

-- Stand tall, keep your rib cage over your pelvis, don’t round your shoulders
+- Stand tall, keep your rib cage over your pelvis, and don’t round your shoulders

 - Become aware of your core, starting at the diaphragm and traveling down to the pelvic floor muscles